 You can redeem your TrueBlue miles for any JetBlue seat anytime, and the bonus miles pile up faster through the card’s Point Pooling program.
 The card has no annual fees, foreign transaction fees, or blackout dates.

-• Earn 50,000 bonus miles after spending $500 on purchases within 90 days of account opening
+- Earn 50,000 travel miles after spending $1,000 on purchases with your card within 90 days of account opening

 Intro (Purchases)